Electric activity at magnetic moment fragmentation in spin ice: Results

 \section{Results}

-We will first quickly recapitulate the arguments leading to the appearance of electric dipoles $\vec d$ attached to magnetic monopoles.
-As was shown in \cite{BBMK, Khomskii-chirality}, proceeding from the Hubbard model, in a triangle with spins $\vec S_1$, $\vec S_2$ and $\vec S_3$ there appears spontaneous charge redistribution (even in a simple strong Mott insulator with one electron per site and with $U/t\gg1$), so that the charges at different sites are not equal to $e=1$, but, for example, the charge at site~1 is
+We will first quickly recapitulate the arguments leading to the appearance of electric dipoles ${\bf d}$ attached to magnetic monopoles.
+As was shown in \cite{BBMK, Khomskii-chirality}, proceeding from the Hubbard model, in a magnetic texture of triangles with spins ${\bf S}_1$, ${\bf S}_2$ and ${\bf S}_3$ there appears spontaneous charge redistribution (even in a simple strong Mott insulator with one electron per site and with $U/t\gg1$), so that the charges at different sites are not equal to $e=1$, but, for example, the charge at site~1 is

 where the coefficient $b$ in the Hubbard model is given by $b=8t^3/U^2$.
-Consequently, if this spin correlation function is nonzero, there would appear in such a triangle an electric dipole moment, see e.g.~Fig.~\ref{FIG:1}(a).
+Consequently, if this spin correlation function is nonzero, there would appear in such a triangle an electric dipole moment.

-One can easily see that the monopoles and antimonopoles in triangles of kagome ice always have such dipoles at every triangle, with the dipole moment pointing in the direction of the ``special'' spin --- the out-spin in the (2-in)--(1-out) monopole, and the in-spin in the antimonopole with the (1-in) spin configuration, Fig.~\ref{FIG:1}(b).
-For pyrochlore systems the (2-in)--(2-out) states of a tetrahedron (as well as the all-in or all-out states) do not have such dipoles, whereas they are present in monopole and antimonopole configurations, Fig.~\ref{FIG:2}(c),~(d).
-The dipole would in this case also point in the direction of the ``special'' spin (the out-spin in the (3-in)--(1-out) monopole configuration, the in-spin in the antimonopole).
+One can easily see that the monopoles and antimonopoles in triangles of kagome ice always have such dipoles at every triangle, with the dipole moment pointing in the direction of the ``special'' spin --- the out-spin in the (2-in)--(1-out) monopole, and the in-spin in the antimonopole with the (1-in)--(2-out) spin configuration.
+For pyrochlore systems the (2-in)--(2-out) states of a tetrahedron (as well as the (all-in)--(all-out) states) do not have such dipoles, whereas they are present in monopole and antimonopole configurations, Fig.~\ref{FIG:2}.
+The dipole would in this case also point in the direction of the ``special'' spin (out-spin in the (3-in)--(1-out) monopole configuration, in-spin in the antimonopole).

 In addition to electric dipoles, always accompanying magnetic monopoles~\cite{Khomskii-ice}, we will also consider electric currents, which are present in systems with magnetic triangles when the magnetic structure is noncoplanar.
-As was shown in \cite{BBMK,Khomskii-chirality}, in this case there exist in such a triangle with spins $\vec S_1$, $\vec S_2$ and $\vec S_3$ a real circular electric current
+As was shown in \cite{BBMK,Khomskii-chirality}, in this case there exist in such a triangle with spins ${\bf S}_1$, ${\bf S}_2$ and ${\bf S}_3$ a real circular electric current

 where $\kappa$ is the scalar spin chirality,